thedynamiclinker/sudocode/zero/For the Birds.md

 A: The tickets I'm assigned?

+B: You could say that.

+A: Why did you make the ticket?

 B: We make the tickets as documentation of our plans for the coming weeks.

 H: I appreciate having the tickets.